InsuranceHub provides affordable:

 Automobile liability exposure: Do you and/or your employees drive company-owned vehicles to the client's home or business?
 First, do a motor vehicle record check on all employees before allowing them to drive company vehicles.
 Is there a procedure/policy book for all drivers of company vehicles?
 Be sure to keep all pets secure during transit to make sure cages don't fall over and pets don't get hurt.
 Make sure doors and cages are kept locked to prevent animals escaping or being stolen.
 Be sure to get a commercial auto policy to protect your pet care business.

-Workers compensation exposure: Not using pet clippers and shears correctly can cause repetitive stress injuries for employees.
-Some pets are very heavy and require more than 1 person to lift them.
+Workers' compensation exposure: Not using pet clippers and shears correctly can cause repetitive stress injuries for employees.
+Some pets are very heavy and require more than one person to lift them.
 Some pets will bite handlers and trainers if they do not know or trust them.
-Teach your employees how to reduce eyestrain, neck strain, carpal tunnel syndrome, and similar cumulative trauma injuries.
+Teach your employees how to reduce eye strain, neck strain, carpal tunnel syndrome, and similar cumulative trauma injuries.
 Invest in ergonomically designed workstations.
-Invest in a workers comp insurance plan that will protect your employees and your business interests.
+Invest in a workers' comp insurance plan that will protect your employees and your business interests.

 Here is the minimum recommended pet care insurance coverage: